 First of all, I must apologize for beginning our story with a slight detour.
 But now that we’ve seen what IIT Madras would have looked like if you were alive and well and enough of a smarty-pants to crawl in here back in 1964, and now that we’ve established that we are all happy to be here now and not then, tis rewind time.

 Basics first.
-IIT Madras was the fourth IIT to be established in India.
+IIT Madras was the third IIT to be established in India.
 It had been the outcome of Pandit Nehru’s 1956 visit to West Germany, with the latter deciding to offer financial and technical assistance in setting up an institute.
 This institute would, unlike its predecessors in Kharagpur, Bombay and Kanpur, focus both on technical education and the humanities.
 Initial deliberations tried to assimilate the proposed institute into institutions already existing at that point in time, such as the Madras Institute of Technology and the Anantapur Engineering college.
 However, the Southern Regional Committee of the All India Council of Technical Education ditched that plan and bestowed IIT Madras with its own independent existence.

 The Madras State Government, under the then Chief Minister K. Kamaraj, lavished it with prime real estate as well: 632 acres carved out of Guindy National Park, straddling Adyar and Velachery, and that too, in close proximity to Raj Bhavan.